American Gods: Reception

-The book won the 2002 Hugo, Nebula, Locus, SFX Magazine and Bram Stoker Awards, all for Best Novel, and likewise received nominations for the 2001 BSFA Award, as well as the 2002 World Fantasy, International Horror Guild and Mythopoeic, and British Fantasy awards.
+The book won the 2002 Hugo, Nebula, Locus, SFX and Bram Stoker Awards, all for Best Novel, and likewise received nominations for the 2001 BSFA Award, as well as the 2002 World Fantasy, International Horror Guild and Mythopoeic, and British Fantasy awards.
 It won the 2003 Geffen Award.

 In May 2010, American Gods was selected in an online poll to be the first "One Book One Twitter" book.
-In 2014, when the television show adaptation was announced, author Abraham Riesman criticized the move as being a "bad idea," highlighting the aspects of the book that did not age well or were offensive to some cultures.
-Others have critiqued the representation of gods in the novel, Beyond this, academics have claimed the work has ontological and epistemic implications, and, as part of the body of Gaiman's work, explored the appropriative style.
+In 2014, when the television show adaptation was announced, author Abraham Riesman criticized the move as being a "bad idea", highlighting the aspects of the book that did not age well or were offensive to some cultures.
+Beyond this, academics have claimed the work has ontological and epistemic implications, and, as part of the body of Gaiman's work, explored the appropriative style.

 Publishing history

 The book was published in 2001 by Headline in the United Kingdom and by William Morrow in the United States.

 A special tenth anniversary edition, which includes the "author's preferred text" and 12,000 additional words, was published in June 2011 by William Morrow.
 The tenth anniversary text is identical to the signed and numbered limited edition released in 2003 by Hill House Publishers, and to the edition from Headline, Gaiman's publisher in the UK since 2005.
 The tenth anniversary edition marked the first time the author's preferred text had been available in wide release outside the UK.

-Two audio versions of the book were produced and published by Harper Audio: an unabridged version of the original published edition, read by George Guidall, was released in 2001.
+Two audio versions of the book were produced and published by Harper Audio.
+An unabridged version of the original published edition, read by George Guidall, was released in 2001.

 A full cast audiobook version of the tenth anniversary edition, including the author's preferred text and 12,000 additional words, was released in 2011.
+The voice cast included more than a dozen actors, including: